I-2-0-60.Good Cause for Late Filing

 A. Considerations When Evaluating Good Cause

-When evaluating whether a claimant has shown good cause for missing a deadline to request review, an administrative law judge (ALJ) considers whether:
+When evaluating whether a claimant has shown good cause for missing a deadline to request a hearing, an administrative law judge (ALJ) considers whether:

 Circumstances kept the claimant from making the request on time;